Zwerd/zwerd.github.io/_posts/2019-11-19-lpic2_certificate.md

 ![OSCP Post](/assets/images/lpic2/resourcesramstress.png)
 **Figure 6** Stress the RAM, in resources.

-You can also use stress to load the system by using that hard drive, just type the following command, that command can affect the **io** which is the input/output wait and called **i/o block**, this is a processes queue, if for some reason one process can't run because the CPU are over loaded, that process will wait on until the CPU can handle it, the worst thing is that this process is on uninterruptable sleep mode which mean that you can't even killed it.
+You can also use stress to load the system by using that hard drive, just type the following command, that command can affect the **io** which is the input/output wait and called **i/o block**, this is a processes queue, if for some reason one process can't run because the CPU are over loaded, that process will wait on until the CPU can handle it, the worst thing about that is that this process is on **uninterruptable sleep** mode which mean that you can't even killed it.

 ```
 stress --hdd 1